pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 - Support of new python features with a wide impact on the project.
 For example:
   - Supporting typing within pandas vs. creation of `pandas-stubs` ([GH-43197][43197], [GH-45253][45253])
 - New required dependency.
-For example:
+- Removing module from the project or splitting it off to a seperate repository:
   - Moving rarely used I/O connectors to a separate repository [GH-28409](28409)
-- Significant changes to contributors' processes aren't going to have an impact on users, but the do benefit from structured discussion among the contributors.
+- Significant changes to contributors' processes are not going to have an impact on users, but the do benefit from structured discussion among the contributors.
 For example:
   - Changing the build system to meson ([GH-49115][49115])

 ### Borderline examples:
 Small changes to core functionality, such as `DataFrame` and `Series`, should always be considered as a PDEP candidate as it will likely have a big impact on users.
-But the same types of changes in to functionalities would not be good PDEP candidates.
+But the same types of changes in other functionalities would not be good PDEP candidates.
 That said, any discussion, no matter how small the change, which becomes controversial is a PDEP candidate.
 Consider if more attention and/or a formal decision-making process would help.
 Following are some examples we hope can help clarify our meaning here:

 - API breaking changes, or discussion thereof, could be a PDEP.
 For example:
   - Value counts rename ([GH-49497][49497]).
-The scope doesn’t justify a PDEP at first, but later a discussion about whether it should be executed as breaking change or with deprecation emerges, which could benefit from a PDEP process.
+The scope does not justify a PDEP at first, but later a discussion about whether it should be executed as breaking change or with deprecation emerges, which could benefit from a PDEP process.
-- Adding new parameters or methods to an existing method typically won't require a PDEP for non-core features.
+- Adding new parameters or methods to an existing method typically will not require a PDEP for non-core features.
 For example:
   - Both `dropna(percentage)` ([GH-35299][35299]), and `Timestamp.normalize()` ([GH-8794][8794])
     wouldn't have required a PDEP.
   - On the other hand, `DataFrame.assign()` might.
-While it's a single method without backwards compatibility concerns, it’s also a core feature and the discussion should be highly visible.
+While it is a single method without backwards compatibility concerns, it is also a core feature and the discussion should be highly visible.
 - Deprecating or removing a single method would not require a PDEP in most cases.
 For example:
-  - `DataFrame.xs` ([GH-6249][6249]) is an example of deprecations on core features that would be good a candidate for a PDEP.
+  - `DataFrame.xs` ([GH-6249][6249]) is an example of deprecations on core features that would be a good candidate for a PDEP.
 - Changing the default value of parameters in a core pandas method is another edge case.
 For
   example:
   - Such changes in `dropna`,  `DataFrame.groupby`, or in `Series.groupby` could be PDEPs.
 - New top level modules and/or exposing internal classes.
 For example:
-  - Add `pandas.api.typing` ([GH-48577][48577]) is relatively small and wouldn’t necessarily require a PDEP.
+  - Add `pandas.api.typing` ([GH-48577][48577]) is relatively small and would not necessarily require a PDEP.

 ### PDEP-1 History

 - 3 August 2022: Initial version ([GH-47938][47938])
-- 15 February 2023: Version 2 ([GH-51417][51417])
+- 15 February 2023: Version 2 ([GH-51417][51417]) clarifies the scope of PDEPs and adds examples

 [7217]: https://github.com/pandas-dev/pandas/pull/7217
 [8074]: https://github.com/pandas-dev/pandas/issues/8074